JPS-GER/JPS-ComfyUI-Workflows/README.md

 * Generate images with 100% Base model and/or Base + Refiner (selectable percentage for base and refiner)
 * Generate upscaled versions (2x)
 * On/Off switches for enabling/disabling generated images and/or upscaled versions
-* Easy selection of resolutions recommended for SDXL
+* Easy selection of resolutions recommended for SDXL (square up to 21:9 / 9:21)
 * Switch between your own resolution and the resolution of the input image
 * Automatically adjust input images to the nearest recommended SDXL resolution
 * 5 Generation Modes: TXT2IMG, IMG2IMG, ControlNet Canny, ControlNet Depth, Inpainting